stevemussmann/BayesAss3-SNPs/README.md

 You may receive several warnings when compiling.
 I am currently working through these to eliminate them.

+### Important note for Mac users
+Compilation of this program will fail if GSL has been installed via Homebrew.
+Please instead download the GSL source code from https://www.gnu.org/software/gsl/, compile, and install.

 ## Using BayesAss3-SNPs

 The program functions the same as the original with the following exceptions: